dsarrut/syd-doc/command-line-tools-all.md

 sydFind Image gg spect ini -vvs
 ```

+If the flag "--delete" is set, the found elements will be deleted.

 sydFind can only very simple request (a single table) may be performed here.